Teach Edge

 • generate class-level summaries highlighting common gaps

-That makes tutoring usable for Assessment for Learning, rather than isolated "chatbot practice".
+That makes tutoring usable for Assessment for Learning, rather than isolated chatbot practice.

 Related Posts